 The scenic Walden Pond State Reservation is a popular site for reflecting on nature and learning about conservation history.
 Writer and philosopher Henry David Thoreau lived here from 1845 to 1848, inspiring his book "Walden," which helped garner respect for the environment in the United States.
 The legacy of Thoreau and his book enabled the pond to achieve National Historic Landmark status, and it is credited as the conservation movement's birthplace.
 You can visit a replica of where Thoreau lived and follow a hiking trail to the site of the original cabin.
 Explore the surrounding forest, and, if weather permits, enjoy a dip in the clean pond water.
 In keeping with conservation efforts, the number of daily visitors is limited.
-It couldn't be easier to arrange your visit to Walden Pond State Reservation and many more Concord attractions: make an itinerary online using Inspirock's Concord travel itinerary maker.
+To visit Walden Pond State Reservation on your holiday in Concord, and find out what else Concord has to offer, use our Concord.

 Create a full itinerary - for free!